viis/viis.github.io/about.md

 permalink: /about/
 ---

-Vignir Isberg is a software developer and researcher based in Copenhagen, Denmark.
+Vignir Isberg is a software developer and scientist based in Copenhagen, Denmark.